-The Global Health Insurance Card (GHIC) ensures that UK residents still have the right to free or discounted medical care when travelling in EU countries.
+The Global Health Insurance Card (GHIC) ensures that UK residents still have the right to free or discounted medical care when travelling in the European Economic Area and some other countries.

-Its predecessor, the European Health Insurance Card (EHIC), is in the process of being phased out following Britain’s departure from the EU, with more than 4m EHICs due to expire in 2024 alone.
+Its predecessor, the European Health Insurance Card (EHIC), is still in the process of being phased out following Britain’s departure from the EU, with more than 4m EHICs having expired this year alone.

 Here’s everything you need to know about how the GHIC will work, and how to apply for one.